XSLTv

 - It doesn't know anything about time zones.
 Put a time zone correction in your tv_grab_XX.conf file.

 - Most translations are bad.
-Please post in the forum if you can help.
+Please email me if you can help.

 Screenshots (updated for version 0.9):